astropy/astropy/docs/modeling/physical_models.rst

+.. _physical_models:

 Physical Models
 ***************

 These are models that are physical motivated, generally as solutions to physical problems.
-This is in contrast to those that are mathematically motivated, generally as solutions to mathematical problems.
+See :doc:`functional_models` for mathematically motivated models.

 BlackBody
 =========